BlogVideo EditingVideo Editor SDK Performance Benchmark: Top SDKs Compared for 2026

 Banuba

 Banuba uses hardware encoders and spreads work efficiently between CPU and GPU.
-It scales effect complexity intelligently on weaker devices, helping avoid excessive load or thermal throttling.
-Its decision to drop legacy 32-bit and ultra-low-end CPUs reduces unpredictable behavior.
+It scales effect complexity intelligently on weaker devices, helping avoid excessive load or overheating.
+Banuba’s published requirements mention only partial support for x86-64, which reduces variability on very low-end and outdated devices.

 4. Performance on Low-End vs High-End Devices